Looking to write a First Person piece for CBC Saskatchewan? Here's how to pitch us

 Introduce yourself (and convince us you are the person for the job)

-This also doesn't mean you have to have been published before.
+This doesn't mean you have to have been published before.
 First-time contributors are always welcome and can often have new insight on a topic.

 We do not accept pitches from politicians, people running for office or employees of political parties.
 We may work with someone who used to be one of those things, but would be very careful about the potential for conflict of interest.